SASSA back-pay claims 2026: how arrears work

 SASSA · Featured

-A successful appeal or late-approved application can entitle you to SASSA back-pay claims 2026 — money owed for months you were eligible but not paid.
-Back-pay is automatic in most cases, but knowing how it is calculated helps you spot underpayments.
+A successful appeal or a late-approved application can entitle you to SASSA back-pay claims in 2026: money owed for months you were eligible but not paid.
+Back-pay is part of the standard SASSA process, but knowing how it works helps you spot underpayments.

 When back-pay applies

-• SRD R370: when ITSAA approves an appeal for a previously declined month, SASSA pays R370 for each overturned month as a lump sum.
+• SRD R370: if an appeal overturns a previous decline, SASSA pays R370 for each overturned month.

-• Permanent grants: when an application is approved after a delay, the first payment includes arrears from the date you first qualified.
+• Permanent grants: if an application takes time to process, the first payment normally includes arrears from the date you first qualified.

-• Suspended grants: when a suspension is lifted on appeal, SASSA pays arrears for the period the grant was wrongly paused.
+• Suspended grants: if a suspension is lifted on appeal, SASSA pays arrears for the period the grant was wrongly paused.

 How SRD back-pay is calculated

-SASSA pays R370 per month for each cycle ITSAA overturns.
-Three successful month appeals equal R1,110.
-You only receive back-pay for months you actually appealed within the 90-day window.
-Months where no appeal was lodged are forfeited, even if you would have qualified.
+SASSA pays R370 per month for each cycle the Independent Tribunal overturns.
+You only receive back-pay for months you actually appealed.
+Months where no appeal was lodged are not back-paid, even if you would have qualified.

 How permanent-grant back-pay is calculated

-For grants such as Older Persons or Disability, back-pay runs from the date your application was originally received, not the date it was approved.
-If an application took three months to approve, the first payment includes three months of arrears at the current monthly rate.
+For grants such as Older Persons or Disability, back-pay normally runs from the date your application was received, not the date it was approved.
+The first payment after approval includes the arrears.

 If your back-pay is missing

-• Check your status on the SRD portal or via the SASSA WhatsApp service.
+• Confirm your status and payment date on the SRD portal or via SASSA WhatsApp.

-• Confirm your banking details and registered phone number are correct.
+• Make sure your banking details and registered cellphone number are correct.

-• If more than 30 days have passed since the approval, call 0800 60 10 11 with your appeal reference number.
+• If the issue is not resolved within a reasonable time, call SASSA on 0800 60 10 11 with your appeal reference number.

-See also: SASSA Independent Tribunal appeal and the SRD appeal process.
+See also: ITSAA appeal and the SRD appeal guide.

 Subscribe to The Daily Pod